roman-milk/roman-milk.github.io/pet-teacher.md

  Once the door was closed, Sandra pushed me onto her bed and purred, "I have fantasized about this day for a long time, Mrs. Walker."

  I moaned, her hand under my skirt, surprised by the declaration, "You have?"
-Report_Story #2